Sir Stephen Lushington (1796 EIC ship)

 Sir Stephen Lushington was launched in 1796 as an East Indiaman.
 She made seven voyages for the British East India Company (EIC).
 During this period she took part as a transport in two military campaigns, the cancelled attack on Manila in 1797, and the capture of Mauritius in 1810.
-In 1812 she became a West Indiaman, thought around 1816 she made another voyage to India.
+In 1812 she became a West Indiaman, though around 1816 she made another voyage to India.
 Thereafter her ownership and trade becomes ambiguous: she either traded with Spain until 1822, or with South America until 1825.

 Career

 EIC voyages

 EIC voyage #1 (1796-1798): Captain George Gooch acquired a letter of marque on 16 July 1796.
 He sailed from Portsmouth on 11 August 1796, bound for Madras and Bengal.
 Sir Stephen Lushington reached the Cape of Good Hope on 18 November and Madras on 17 February 1797.

 She arrived at Calcutta on 3 April.
-On 31 July she was at Kedgeree on 31 July and Penang on 25 August.
+On 31 July she was at Kedgeree and Penang on 25 August.
 She returned to Kedgeree on 29 October and Calcutta on 4 November.

 This to-and-fro was a consequence of the EIC and the Royal Navy preparing an expedition against Manila that then did not take place.
 (A peace treaty with Spain ended the plan.)
 Atlantic's owners charged the British government £3,192 for 210 days of demurrage.

 Homeward bound, Sir Stephen Lushington was at Saugor on 23 December, Madras on 4 February 1798, and the Cape on 23 April.
 She reached St Helena on 25 May and arrived at the Downs on 2 August.

 EIC voyage #2 (1799-1800): Captain Gooch sailed from Portsmouth on 24 April 1799, bound for Bengal and Bencoolen.
 Sir Stephen Lushington arrived at Diamond Harbour on 4 September.
 She was at Saugor on 7 December and arrived at Bencoolen on 27 January 1800.
 Homeward bound, she reached St Helena on 20 June.
 She arrived at the Downs on 24 September, together with 15 other East Indiamen that had left St Helena on 22 July, all under escort by HMS Madras.

 EIC voyage #3 (1801-1802): Captain Gooch from Portsmouth on 31 March 1801, bound for Madras and Bengal.
 Sir Stephen Lushington reached Madras on 26 July and arrived at Diamond Harbour on 21 August.
 Homeward bound, she was at Saugor on 28 December, Vizagapatam on 13 January 1802, and Madras on 26 January.
 She reached St Helena on 14 May and arrived at the Downs on 12 July.